 from 4.00pm until 6.00pm

-Every Thursday from 8.30pm.
+Every Thursday from 14 October at 8.30pm.
 Bring an instrument and join in or just pop in and listen!

 Shaldon, Devon is a hidden gem.
 The village is just 30 minutes from Exeter and 15 minutes from the mainline railway line in Newton Abbot, yet you feel as though you are in a little bubble of seaside perfection - real unspoilt Devon with a thriving community.